GETTING TO MACKINAC ISLAND

 Once your ferry boat arrives at Mackinac Island, you can retrieve your luggage and bring it to your place of lodging.
 Mackinac Island Taxi service is available.
 Some places to stay will have dock porters take care of your luggage for you and bring it from the ferry docks to your room.

 Where do you catch the ferry to Mackinac Island?

 Instead of taking a ferry to Mackinac Island, some visitors choose to fly into Mackinac Island Airport.
-Both Great Lakes Air and Fresh Air Aviation offer charter air service from St. Ignace.
+Fresh Air Aviation offers charter air service from St. Ignace.
 The flight takes about 7 minutes.
 At some times during the winter when the water freezes in the Straits of Mackinac, flying is the only way to reach Mackinac Island for visitors and locals alike.

 Visitors taking a commercial flight into Michigan have several options for making their way to Mackinac Island.
 Both Pellston Regional Airport (PLN) south of Mackinaw City and Chippewa County International Airport (CIU) north of St. Ignace offer shuttle services to the Mackinac Island ferry docks.
 Mackinaw Shuttle and Northern Transport & Shuttle both offer shuttle services.
 Renting a car for transportation to the ferry docks also is an option.
 And charter flights into Mackinac Island Airport may be available from other airports around Michigan.

 While many Mackinac Island visitors board a commercial ferry from the mainland in either St. Ignace or Mackinaw City, it’s also possible to take your own personal boat to Mackinac Island.
 Mackinac Island State Harbor has a public marina with 80 slips, most of which are available for transient use by the day or overnight.
 Private boat slips also are available in the Mackinac Island harbor for both day dockage and overnight stays.